robo-advisor-lab/Portfolio_Optimizers/README.md

 - **Classifier Scripts**: Re-runs the SQL classifier at the end of each portfolio duration to ensure relevance to the latest market trends.
 - **Trend Detection and Market Adaptation**: Ensures the portfolio dynamically adapts to market shifts, leveraging the most recent price, volume, and trend data.
+- **Portfolio Expected Return**: The Portfolio Expected Return calculation utilizes the Capital Asset Pricing Model (CAPM) to estimate the annualized expected return for the AI-managed portfolio.
+This calculation compares the portfolio's performance to the market benchmark (DPI - DeFi Pulse Index) and adjusts for risk using the portfolio's beta.

 ## Key Features
 ### Dynamic Token Classification